kooplex/kooplex-config/setup_cluster/README.md

 The version number of the docker engine installed is 19.03.6.

+## Installation howtos

-## Steps mainly follow
+Steps mainly follow:
 * https://kubernetes.io/docs/tasks/tools/install-kubectl/
 * https://www.nakivo.com/blog/install-kubernetes-ubuntu/

+## Prerequisities

-First steps run in root context at kooplex-test to be the master node.
+These commands are run in root context at kooplex-test to be the master node.

 ```bash
 apt update && apt install -y apt-transport-https